Pet Safe Pest Control

 2. Don’t treat cats and dogs the same way

 When buying pest control products from the store, always read the information on the label – it will give you instructions on how to use it and whether it is suitable for the animal you want to use it on.
-It’s a common mistake to treat a cat with pyrethroids which imposes a high risk of poisoning the cat.
+It’s a common mistake to treat a cat with pyrethroids which impose a high risk of poisoning the cat.
 Always use the product for the animal species it is made for.

 3. Observe your pet after being spot-on treated